-Commonly, people still talk of obtaining a "work permit", however, this terminology is now obsolescent, with work permits being for the most part superseded by Tier 2 of the Points-Based System.
+Commonly, people still talk of obtaining a "work permit", however this terminology is now obsolescent, with work permits being for the most part superseded by Tier 2 of the Points-Based System.
 Some work permits still exist but these are exclusively limited to legacy cases - those who were already on a work permit before the new system was introduced.

 - Points-Based System Workers.
 This is the main category under which non-EEA citizens can work in the UK.

-c.
-Turkish Nationals.
+- Turkish Nationals.
 Although not part of the European Economic Area, Turkish citizens can apply to establish themselves in business in the UK by virtue of the European Community Association Agreement (ECAA).
 To do so they must apply in the ECAA business category.